 As of the date of this proxy statement, our Board has eight (8) directors.
-However, with Ms. Camp's term expiring and her not standing for re-election, the Board intends to reduce its size to seven (7) directors as of the meeting date.
 Our Board has three standing committees: (1) Audit, (2) Compensation and (3) Nominating and Governance.
 The membership and function of each of the committees are described below, and we believe that the composition of these committees meets the criteria for independence, and the functioning of these committees complies with the applicable requirements of the Sarbanes-Oxley Act of 2002, as amended, the current rules of the Nasdaq Global Select Market and applicable SEC rules and regulations.
 Each committee operates under a written charter adopted by the Board, and each of the charters are available on Cohu's website at https://cohu.gcs-web.com/corporate-governance/documents-charters.

-During 2021, the Board held thirteen (13) meetings.
+During fiscal year 2023, the Board held ten (10) meetings.
 Each director attended at least 75% of all Board and applicable committee meetings on which they served and held during the period for which they were directors or committee members.
-Although we do not have a formal policy regarding attendance by members of our Board at annual meetings of stockholders, we encourage all of our directors to attend annual meetings of Cohu stockholders and all of our continuing directors at that time virtually attended the 2021 Annual Meeting.
+Although we do not have a formal policy regarding attendance by members of our Board at annual meetings of stockholders, we encourage all of our directors to attend annual meetings of Cohu stockholders and all of our continuing directors at that time virtually attended the 2023 Annual Meeting.